sanjaylopa22/Large-Time-Series-Transformers/README.md

 - Timer-XL: https://huggingface.co/thuml/timer-base-84m

 > [!NOTE]
 > LTMs are still small in scale compared to large models of other modalities.
-We prefer to include and implement models requiring affordable training resources as efficiently as possible (for example, using several NVIDIA RTX 3090s or A100s).
+We prefer to include and implement models requiring affordable training resources as efficiently as possible (for example, using several NVIDIA RTX 3090s or supercomputer).

 ## Acknowledgment